JonMrowczynski/CSC213Lab1/README.md

 ## Industry Rationale

-Version control systems are the cornerstone of life in industry.
-Without version control systems, modern application development would not be possible.
-Understanding, familiarity, and ease of use with git is essential.
+Version control systems (VCS) are the cornerstone of life in industry.
+Without VCS, modern application development would not be possible.
+Understanding, familiarity, and ease of use with git is essential!

 ## Objectives

-- Introduction to Version Control
+- Introduction to VCS
 - Overview of Git + GitHub
 - Setting up a GitHub Account
 - Basic Git Commands